 For LPA compliance and biosecurity purposes, producers need to show they’ve have met the necessary regulatory standards.
 For both animal health and farm chemical applications.
 In addition, producers may want to track farm chemical costs throughout the year to incorporate into their budget.
 MaiaGrazing allows easily generated and downloadable reports.

 Grazing management software should enable you to track increased production as a result of fertilizer applications.
 MaiaGrazing tracks total forage consumption per acre.
 So, marrying this data with fertilizer costs will allow you to easily calculate return on investment for pasture inputs.

 Your data should never be “stuck” inside your chosen software.
 It is your data after all.
 MaiaGrazing generates CSV downloads so users can download their grazing data to share with whomever.
 With a CSV export, further data analysis or manipulation via spreadsheet is easy.

 7. Grazing Management Software Technical Support, Service and Education

 All reputable software products include support and help with set up and training.
 Requesting support shouldn’t mean long periods of being on-hold and navigating a series of automated questions to [maybe] arrive with a specialist who can help you.
 The MaiaGrazing support team is comprised of livestock producers who use the software in their own operations.
 Users are fully supported through the onboarding process and after.

-MaiaGrazing believes that ongoing educational opportunities to help you apply software analytics to real-life situations will help insure your continued success.
-So, they offer free webinars and training events that go beyond the MaiaGrazing products themselves and explore the applicability of data in all livestock management decisions to help you achieve greater profitability over the long haul.
+MaiaGrazing believes in supporting you to ensure your continued success.
+So, educational opportunities to help you apply software analytics to real-life situations are provided.
+They offer free webinars and training events that go beyond the MaiaGrazing products themselves.
+Plus, they explore the applicability of data in all livestock management decisions.
+In order to help you achieve greater profitability over the long haul.